 What To Know Before Financing Your Tiny House

 While tiny homes can be a charming and less costly alternative to traditional housing, they don’t come without challenges of their own.
-Let’s go over a few aspects of financing a tiny home that you might want to think about before moving forward.
+Let’s go over a few aspects of financing a tiny home that you might want to think about before moving forward with the home purchase.

 Whether your tiny house is on a permanent foundation or not, you need some kind of land for it to rest on.
-Land isn’t free – so you’ll likely have to finance a plot of land as well if you’re not building it on an existing property.
+Land isn’t free, so you’ll likely have to finance a plot as well if you’re not building it on an existing property.

-To get a plot of land, you’ll likely need some kind of land loan, unless you’re renting.
-Undeveloped land can be a struggle to find and get financing for even with online resources, and the challenges won’t stop with securing a loan.
-Once you’ve found a way to pay for a plot of land, you’ll have to consider things like local regulations.
+To get a plot of land, you’ll likely need some kind of land loan, unless you’re paying rent on the property.
+Once you secure financing for the plot of land, you’ll have to consider factors like local building regulations and zoning laws.
 Zoning laws might dictate what you are allowed to build on the land you’ve purchased.

-If there’s no available power on the lot you’ve chosen, you’ll also have to find a way to bring electricity and water to your tiny home.
+If there’s no available power on the lot you’ve chosen (such as with undeveloped land), you’ll then have to figure out howto bring electricity and water to your tiny home.
 This can become pricey, especially if the lot you’ve chosen is far from city water and other utility accesses.

-It is possible to rent a lot rather than buy one, though this can be costly over time.
-There are even some tiny home communities out there where you can rent land intended for tiny house parking that might have utilities and other potential issues set up and figured out in advance for you.
+It’s possible to rent a plot of land rather than buy one, though these costs can add up over time.
+The plus side is that some areas have tiny home communities where you can rent land intended for tiny house parking.
+These communities typically have utilities and other services set up in advance for you.

-On the plus side, however, you can take your home almost anywhere you’d like across the country.
-Owning a moveable home is somewhat of a double-edged sword; you get freedom in exchange for the cost (and greenhouse gas emissions) associated with moving the home across long distances with a larger vehicle.
+On the plus side, you can take your home almost anywhere you’d like across the country.
+Owning a moveable home is somewhat of a double-edged sword.
+You get freedom in exchange for the cost (and greenhouse gas emissions) associated with moving the home across long distances with a larger vehicle.

-Many campsites and national parks across the country offer the ability to stay on their grounds for an extended period of time to accommodate tiny homeowners.
-This can be a fantastic option for people looking to travel and sightsee from the comfort of home.
+Many campsites and national parks across the country offer the ability to stay on their grounds for an extended period of time to accommodate tiny-home owners.
+This can be a great option for homeowners looking to travel and sightsee from the comfort of a tiny home.

-Some campsites will turn tiny homes away, however – so you’ll always have to do research on where you’ll be able to stay.
+Keep in mind that not all campsites allow tiny homes to park on their grounds.
+You’ll have to do research on where you’ll be able to stay.
 Additionally, you’ll have to pay a daily, weekly or monthly payment to stay at campgrounds and parks, which sometimes may not be much cheaper than renting an apartment or home, depending on your location and length of stay.

 - The house must be on a permanent foundation.